LoisRP/java-ilpv4-connector-docs/concepts/overall-design.md

 ## Balance Tracking

-Each link this this Router also tracks real-time debt positions between the Router itself and any peer.
+Each link of this Router also tracks real-time debt positions between the Router itself and any peer.
 Read more about this in [Balance Tracking](balance-tracking.md).